 “Tall players aren’t so agile, busy or as strong dribblers as smaller players,” said Oliver Bierhoff, the Germany Team Manager, EURO ’96 final matchwinner and former ‘big man up front’ with Udinese, AC Milan and Monaco.
 “Normally tall players who aren’t called Zlatan Ibrahimovic are often criticised and polarise opinion.
 He can definitely hold the ball up well and defend well.
 These are the types of players that we haven’t had many of recently.”

 Wagner undoubtedly provides Löw with a very different and still effective alternative to the silkier, slighter attacking midfielders that have become Die Nationalmannschaft’s leitmotif in recent years.
-Should he be the battering ram around which a successful World Cup defence is built, it is certain no-one will have any trouble picking him out of the team photo decades from now.
+Should he be the battering ram around which a successful World Cup defence is built, no-one will have any trouble picking him out of the team photo decades from now.